-Upon completion of the oral examination, the principal supervisor will prepare a brief report for the Committee on Graduate Studies providing a grade for each field (Distinguished, Good, Pass or Fail, with pluses and minuses as appropriate), an overall grade of “Pass” or “Fail” for the examination, and comments on the candidate’s performance.
+Upon completion of the oral examination, the faculty supervisor will prepare a brief report for the Committee on Graduate Studies providing a grade for each field (Distinguished, Good, Pass, or Fail, with pluses and minuses as appropriate), an overall grade of “Pass” or “Fail” for the examination, and comments on the candidate’s performance.
 The overall grade of “Pass” or “Fail” for the examination will appear on the candidate’s transcript.
 If the overall grade is “Pass,” the transcript notation will indicate the specific fields of study in which the candidate was examined.
 Apart from the “Pass/Fail” result, oral exam grades are not made available to the candidate and may not be disclosed beyond the Graduate Program.
 Once the oral examination has been completed, the Graduate Program Office will schedule a date for the first colloquium (as described below).

 Presentations at the S.J.D.
 Colloquium

 Twice during the program, S.J.D. candidates are required to present their dissertation work at the S.J.D.
-Colloquium, a gathering of S.J.D. candidates, members of the Committee on Graduate Studies, the presenter’s principal supervisor, and other faculty members (including, among others, those invited by the candidate).
+Colloquium, a weekly gathering of S.J.D. candidates, members of the Committee on Graduate Studies, the presenter’s principal supervisor, and other faculty members (including, among others, those invited by the candidate).
 The S.J.D.
 Colloquium Series is facilitated by a faculty member or a senior member of the Graduate Program administration.

 The first presentation must take place after completion of the oral examination, and by no later than the 28th month from the beginning of S.J.D. studies (which for most candidates would mean by December of the third year) or 12 months from the completion of the oral examination, whichever is earlier.
 At this stage, the expectation is that S.J.D. candidates will present selected themes of their work in progress, whether research findings, methodological considerations, or some additional challenges of their doctoral projects.
 Final conclusions or exhaustive expositions on the dissertation are not encouraged.
 The presentation should last for no more than 20 minutes, and will be followed by a question and answer period.

-The second presentation must be completed prior to graduation and may take place anytime during the last year of study (preferably well before the dissertation is finalized so that the student can benefit from feedback given at the Colloquium).
+The second presentation must be completed prior to graduation and may take place anytime during the last year of study (preferably well before the dissertation is finalized so that the student can still benefit from feedback given at the Colloquium).
 It is a formal presentation of the completed dissertation (or, in certain circumstances, a paper emanating from the dissertation research) to academic colleagues, similar in form to a job talk or conference paper.
 The presentation should last for no more than 20 minutes, and will be followed by a question and answer period.

 For presenters of the First Colloquium, a dissertation prospectus or written abstract, which includes a brief overview of the candidate’s work along with a summary of the presentation, must be submitted to the Graduate Program no later than two weeks prior to the scheduled event.
-For presenters of the Second Colloquium, a chapter of the dissertation (or a paper emanating from the dissertation research), accompanied by an abstract or précis, must be submitted to the Graduate Program no later than two weeks prior to the scheduled event.
+For presenters of the Second Colloquium, a chapter of the dissertation (or a paper emanating from the dissertation research), accompanied by an abstract or précis, must be submitted to the Graduate Program no later than eight days prior to the scheduled event.
 These documents will be distributed to other Colloquium participants one week prior to the scheduled events.
 In all cases, the abstract or précis, which should be no more than seven pages in length, is designed to encourage thoughtful and grounded exchange during the presentations.